Joshua Tree National Park

 Joshua Tree (or J-Tree, as regulars like Linda call it) offers a chance to slow down, for sure, but there’s plenty of opportunity for adventure too.
 More than 80 percent of the park is designated as wilderness according to the Wilderness Protection Act of 1964, which gives you an opportunity to explore with little distraction.
 Plan for hiking, climbing, bouldering, backpacking, and backcountry driving or biking (on approved roads only), or just plan to camp, relax, and get reacquainted with the Milky Way.

-DAY 1: Camp and Ride
+Day One: Camp and Ride

 As you approach Joshua Tree National Park, take note of the rich cultural history of the area, occupied by humans for more than 5,000 years.
 From the 1800s until the area’s designation as a national monument in 1936 (it was elevated to park status in 1994), cattle ranching and mining provided the bulk of activity here, and the evidence remains in abandoned homesteads and long roads seeming to lead nowhere.

 While off-roading isn’t permitted in the park, many of the official roads are unpaved and best traversed with a 4x4.
-Rent a Jeep or other four-wheel-drive vehicle for the trip to expand your options.
+Rent a four-wheel-drive vehicle for the trip to expand your options.
 If you’re coming from L.A., enter the park via the west entrance at Joshua Tree Village, and stop in the Joshua Tree Visitor Center to orient and learn more about the area and current weather predictions.

-DAY 2: Chasing Oases and Hidden Valley
+Day Two: Chasing Oases and Hidden Valley

 Leave the four wheels behind and explore the park on two feet -or two feet and two hands.
 Day hike options range from easy and accessible to strenuous, often requiring bouldering.
 Some hikers make it their goal to reach all five of the park’s fan palm oases: Cottonwood Spring, Lost Palms, Oasis of Mara, Victory Palms, and 49 Palms.
 These lush oases form along fault lines, where underground water is forced up to the surface of an otherwise parched terrain.